-My photographic work documents individual and collective efforts to maintain connectedness with place and with each other.
+My work documents individual and collective efforts to maintain connectedness with place and with each other.

 In recent projects, I have focused on how people strengthen relationships of wholeness and community, particularly as a means for healing diverse forms of trauma inflicted by violence and exploitation around the world.
 I have witnessed these processes through fieldwork based projects in Ecuador and India, documenting Indigenous and farmer-led struggles for social-ecological justice.
 I have written on these themes for English- and Spanish-language media and in numerous academic publications.
 I also engage more personally with photography as a way to explore themes of relatedness and presence/absence in my own life.

-My photography has been published by media and scholarly platforms including Cultural Anthropology; Resilience Magazine; The Royal Anthropological Institute; Toward Freedom; Uneven Earth; India Development Review; The Revelator; openDemocracy / democraciaAbierta; Farming Matters; and LEISA: Revista de AgroecologĂa.
+In addition to the books Mingas+Solidarity, We Are Welcome Aliens, and Lithium Landscapes, my photography has been published by media and scholarly platforms including Cultural Anthropology; Resilience Magazine; The Royal Anthropological Institute; Toward Freedom; Uneven Earth; India Development Review; The Revelator; openDemocracy / democraciaAbierta; Farming Matters; and LEISA: Revista de AgroecologĂa.

-Recent exhibitions include group shows at Siy Gallery (San Francisco); Praxis Photographic Arts Center (Minneapolis); Auburn Art Gallery (Los Angeles); the Midwest Center for Photography (Kansas); Stockyards Gallery (Missouri); the New York Center for Photographic Art; the Chania International Photo festival (Crete, Greece); Millepiani (Rome, Italy); and Blank Wall Gallery (Athens, Greece).
+Exhibitions include group shows at Siy Gallery (San Francisco); Praxis Photographic Arts Center (Minneapolis); Auburn Art Gallery (Los Angeles); the Midwest Center for Photography (Kansas); Stockyards Gallery (Missouri); the New York Center for Photographic Art; the Chania International Photo festival (Crete, Greece); Millepiani (Rome, Italy); and Blank Wall Gallery (Athens, Greece).

 Thank you for visiting.
 Feel free to contact me with any ideas or suggestions for future collaborations.